Governor: Communities should consider not holding large gatherings

-Now that Wyoming has its first confirmed case of the novel coronavirus COVID-19 and has seen varied levels of response around the state, the risk to residents “remains low.”
+The risk to residents “remains low” now that Wyoming has its first confirmed case of the novel coronavirus COVID-19 and has seen varied levels of response around the state.

 “Wyoming has had its first confirmed case of coronavirus,” he said, referring to a Sheridan County woman whose diagnosis was confirmed Wednesday night.
 “This was not unexpected and we have been preparing for this eventuality for some time now.”